 That day marked the beginning of Rwanda’s national drone delivery program which, over the next three years, is anticipated to save thousands of lives and drastically improve health in Rwanda.

 Chief Executive Officer Keller Rinaudo touts the company as a solution to the last-mile problem, which is when supplies are unable to be delivered from the city to more remote and rural locations.
-The reasons for the last-mile problem vary, but they usually involve lack of adequate transportation for the rural poor.
-In addition, washed out roads or difficult terrain like hills and valleys make it difficult to construct reliable roadways.
+The reasons for the last-mile problem vary, but they usually involve a lack of adequate transportation for the rural poor.
+In addition, washed-out roads or difficult terrain like hills and valleys make it difficult to construct reliable roadways.
 Improving health in Rwanda has been slow due to these factors.
-In the medical field, the failure to connect a supplier to the end users can be fatal.
+In the medical field, the failure to connect a supplier to the end-users can be fatal.

 In a November 2016 interview with Code Mobile, Rinaudo said, “When you need blood, you really need it.
 Your life is on the line and minutes are the difference between life and death.
 The challenge with blood is that it expires quickly.
 You have all different types, you don’t know what you’re going to need before you actually have a patient dying.
 What was happening was that…they have a patient that is dying, the doctor gets into a car, drives to a blood bank and drives four hours back.
 Obviously at that point usually the patient is either stable or dead.”